 Rainbow, Brownie, Guide and Senior Section units make up the districts.

-Find out more about the structure and decision making processes of Girlguiding at the Girlguiding UK Website.
+Find out more about the structure and decision making processes of Girlguiding at the Girlguiding Website.